isa tousignant

 Style is everywhere in Montréal, from the street fashion to the interior design — no wonder it’s a UNESCO City of Design.
 Raise a glass to the most stylish spots on the food scene, the winners of the prestigious Grands Prix du Design.
 We’re talking cafés, restaurants, clubs and bakeries that delight not only the taste buds, but also the eyes.
 Get ready to ‘gram!

-For a full century, they’ve been proudly flying Montréal’s flag around the world, tirelessly spreading the word: as destinations for innovation, creation and celebration go, there is nowhere quite like Montréal.
+For a full century, Tourisme Montréal has been proudly flying the city’s flag around the world, tirelessly spreading the word: as destinations for innovation, creation and celebration go, there is nowhere quite like Montréal.

 Twenty years ago, jewellery designer and sculptor Caroline Arbour, who is based in Abitibi-Témiscamingue, was in Quebec City when she had an up-close encounter with a two-inch-long scarab.
 There are about 30,000 types of scarab species around the world, but the one Arbour met was what’s known as a longhorned beetle with two distinct antennae.
 An unlikely muse, this creature spurred her interest in beetles, which would become her greatest source of inspiration and the emblem of her brand, Scaro (the name itself is an amalgamation of the designer’s name and the word “scarab”).